Since: 0.18.0

 Cause: FolderWatcher uses mtime as its checksum.
 If the backup was restored to the same filesystem paths, mtimes are preserved and the watcher sees "no change."

-Fix: Force a full rescan after restore:
+Fix: Force a full rescan after restore from the admin UI or the API:

-find /path/to/media -type f -exec touch {} \;Failure 4 — Backup Too Large (Transcode Cache Included)
+find /path/to/media -type f -exec touch {} \;Failure 4 โ Backup Too Large (Transcode Cache Included) โ

 Symptom: Backups are 50 GB+, slow to transfer, fill up backup storage.